ananya2285/AgeGen-Exploring-Facial-Ageing-with-GAN/README.md

 **Despite these challenges, our facial aging project represents a significant step forward in understanding and simulating the aging process through advanced deep learning techniques.**

+# **Documentation**

+**Overview:**
+Our facial aging model is based on a novel cyclic Generative Adversarial Network (GAN) architecture.
+This section provides detailed documentation covering the architecture, algorithms, and implementation details of our model.

+**Model Architecture:**
+The model architecture consists of two main components:

+**Generator**: The generator network takes as input a young face image and produces a corresponding aged face image.
+It consists of several convolutional layers followed by upsampling layers to generate high-resolution images.

+**Discriminator:** The discriminator network distinguishes between real and generated aged face images.
+It is trained to classify whether an input image is real or generated.

+**Training Procedure:**
+The model is trained using a combination of adversarial loss and cycle consistency loss.
+The adversarial loss encourages the generator to produce realistic aged face images, while the cycle consistency loss ensures that the transformation between young and aged faces is reversible.

+**Implementation Details:**
+Our model is implemented using the TensorFlow deep learning framework.
+We provide detailed code documentation and comments to explain the implementation of each component and training procedure.